|Learn how to help reduce discrimination and racism.|

 Form a diversity task force or club.
 Recognize holidays and events relating to a variety of cultural and ethnic groups.

 This can be done in a school or university setting.
 Your diversity group can sponsor panel discussions, awareness activities, and cultural events to help prevent racism.
-Observing and conducting educational activities about events like Dr. Martin Luther King, Jr.'s birthday and other dates of significance to minority groups provides an opportunity for students to learn about the history of different cultural and ethnic groups and reduce misinformed or inaccurate perceptions.
+Observing and conducting educational activities about events like Dr. Martin Luther King, Jr.'s birthday, Juneteenth, and other dates of significance to minority groups provides an opportunity for students to learn about the history of different cultural and ethnic groups and reduce misinformed or inaccurate perceptions.

 Conduct field trips to historical places that represent struggles against racism or places that embody the values and traditions of another group of people.